Houston vs. SMU NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Mustangs have been underdogs by 1 point or more once this year and covered the spread.

-- SMU's games this year have hit the over in 50% of its opportunities (three times in six games with a set point total).
+- SMU has gone over the point total in 50% of its opportunities this year (three times in six games with a set point total).

-- SMU is 4-2 against the spread and 7-0 overall in games when it puts up more than 17.3 points.
+- SMU is 4-2 against the spread and 7-0 overall in games when it scores more than 17.3 points.

-- In games that SMU amasses more than 278.9 yards, the team is 4-2 against the spread and 7-0 overall.
+- SMU is 4-2 against the spread and 7-0 overall when the team churns out more than 278.9 yards.

 - The Mustangs have 10 giveaways this season, while the Cougars have 13 takeaways .